Heymity/MolecularLibCore/README.md

 ### EditorHelper

 This class offers useful functions for handling editor drawers and custom inspectors.
 Most of the methods are used internally, but as they still are pretty useful, the class and methods are left as public.
-The methods can be split up in 3 categories: UIElements; IMGUI; General Utilities;
+The methods can be split up in 3 categories: UIElements; IMGUI; and General Utilities;

 For all the methods please check the documentation